Chop Chop Tree logo

 Burlington, VT

-Stump removal requests increase across Burlington as property owners reclaim yard space after tree loss from disease and storm damage.
-Areas like Shelburne, Colchester, and Williston see frequent grinding needs following emerald ash borer damage, while older neighborhoods in South Burlington and Winooski remove stumps to prevent pest infestations and improve landscaping potential for new plantings.
+Stump removal is a frequent request in Burlington when homeowners want to open up yard space after a tree comes down from disease or storm damage.
+In Shelburne, Colchester, and Williston, grinding is often needed after emerald ash borer activity, while older parts of South Burlington and Winooski remove stumps to reduce pest problems and make room for new landscaping.

 Tree Pruning